 If the item can’t be repaired, you can replace it.
 Make sure that it’s a like-for-like replacement – in short, the amount to be collected has to be the same as its current value.
 For example, if a bed that’s been in the rental for ages is damaged, you can’t ask your tenant to pay for an expensive replacement.

 Charging tenants for professional cleaning

 If you’re wondering whether you can charge your tenants for professional cleaning services, the answer is yes, but again, it has to be reasonable.
 In general, your tenants need to return the property to its original condition.
 If they fail to do this, you have the right to deduct the cleaning costs from their security deposit.

 Be careful, though.
 You’re only allowed to deduct cleaning costs if the dirt is so excessive.
 If the property is clean enough (or if it’s obvious that the tenants cleaned it to the best of their ability), you won’t be able to withhold their security deposit.

-Dealing with damage can be complicated, especially if you’re a new landlord.
-If you need a hand in charging your tenants for damage, get in touch with the experts at Luxury Property Care.
+I hope, now you know how to charge tenants for damages.
+If you think dealing with damage is complicated, especially if you’re a new landlord get in touch with the experts at Luxury Property Care.
 We’ll guide you every step of the way, and ensure that you follow the relevant laws that involve security deposit deductions.
-Having been in the industry for decades, we know what it takes to deal with tenants properly, and to mitigate the damage that they may cause to your property.
+Having been in the industry for decades, we know what it takes to deal with tenants properly and to mitigate the damage that they may cause to your property.